frederikgram/brainlove/README.md

 - `ŋmyfunctionNameð` here shows that to call a macro, one must prefix and suffix the function identifier with `ŋ` and `ð` respectively

-Nested macros _are_ supported, meaning that the definition:
+Nested macros _are_ supported, meaning that the definition would be a valid macro:
 ```brainfuck
 łsub10%----------#
 łsub30%